ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

   modifications:

-  For each of owner, group, and others, the read and execute permissions are set iff either the read or execute bit is set in the corresponding set of three bits in the mode attribute of the base object.
+  For each of owner, group, and others, the read and execute permissions are set if and only if either the read or execute bit is set in the corresponding set of three bits in the mode attribute of the base object.